ProbeLogits: Kernel-Level LLM Inference Primitives for AI-Native Operating Systems: Related Work

 \paragraph{AI-oriented operating systems.} AIOS~\cite{aios-colm} extends a Python-based framework with LLM-oriented scheduling and memory management (published at COLM 2025).
 OS-Copilot~\cite{oscopilot} uses LLMs to automate Linux system administration tasks.
 PunkGo~\cite{punkgo} proposes a Rust sovereignty kernel for verifiable AI agent execution with Merkle audit logs, the closest related work in kernel-level AI governance.
 Microsoft's Agent Governance Toolkit~\cite{msagt} provides application-level runtime security for AI agents.
 All operate atop existing operating systems (or focus on verification rather than inference), inheriting the latency and bypassability problems discussed in $\S$\ref{sec:problems}.
 Anima OS differs by integrating inference directly into a bare-metal kernel, enabling logit-level primitives.

 \paragraph{Inference engines.} llama.cpp~\cite{llamacpp} is the state-of-the-art CPU inference engine, with extensive SIMD optimization and broad hardware support.
-My bare-metal engine achieves parity on bandwidth-limited 7B workloads and 1.39$\times$ superiority on compute-bound 135M workloads.
-The performance advantage comes from eliminating OS scheduling overhead and using work-stealing, not from superior algorithms.
+My bare-metal engine achieves throughput parity with llama.cpp on both bandwidth-limited 7B workloads and compute-bound 135M workloads (measured 1{,}344 tok/s at 8 workers vs.\ the 1{,}301 tok/s baseline at 8 threads; the 1.39$\times$ 135M advantage claimed in v1 did not reproduce in the archived measurement campaign and is withdrawn).
+Parity from inside a bare-metal kernel---with no OS scheduling support and a from-scratch work-stealing executor---is the claim of record, not algorithmic superiority.

 \paragraph{Serving systems.} vLLM~\cite{vllm} introduces PagedAttention for efficient KV cache memory management in serving.
 SGLang~\cite{sglang} optimizes structured generation programs with RadixAttention.
 Both focus on serving throughput (requests per second), while my KV cache primitives focus on process state management (checkpoint, restore, fork).
 The two approaches address different problems.